astral-sh/ruff/crates/red_knot_test/README.md

 contents for `test.py` in stage 1, which we don't want to do in this test.)
 ````

-Any number of stages can be provided in an incremental test.
-If a stage re-specifies a filename that
+It will be possible to provide any number of stages in an incremental test.
+If a stage re-specifies
-was specified in a previous stage (or the initial stage), that file is modified.
-A new filename
+a filename that was specified in a previous stage (or the initial stage), that file is modified.
+A
-appearing for the first time in a new stage will create a new file.
-To delete a previously created
+new filename appearing for the first time in a new stage will create a new file.
+To delete a
-file, specify that file with the tag `delete` in its tag string (in this case, it is an error to
+previously created file, specify that file with the tag `delete` in its tag string (in this case, it
-provide non-empty contents).
-Any previously-created files that are not re-specified in a later stage
+is an error to provide non-empty contents).
+Any previously-created files that are not re-specified
-continue to exist with their previously-specified contents, and are not "touched".
+in a later stage continue to exist with their previously-specified contents, and are not "touched".

 All stages should be run in order, incrementally, and then the final state should also be re-checked
 cold, to validate equivalence of cold and incremental check results.